Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics

-Here we turn to the Schr\"odinger picture and employ the dual-formalism of the map on the state space, since we are primarily concerned with the evolution of a quantum state.
-In this sense, the Lindblad type dynamical map $\Phi_t$ on state space $\st_d$ can be written in the exponential form $\Phi_t = e^{t\Lind}$ where
+To demonstrate the idea of the unitary-scaling decomposition, we consider the Lindblad formulation for the dynamical maps.
+In this case, a dynamical map is given by a continuous mapping $t\mapsto\Phi_t$, where $t\in\left[0,\infty\right)$ parametrises time of the dynamics, and the map $\Phi_t$ acts on either the state space (Schr\"odinger picture) or on the operator space (Heisenberg picture).
+The original definition of a Lindblad map in the Heisenberg picture as a semigroup on a $C^*-$algebra is provided in \ref{appen:Lind}.
+In this work, we consider the Schr\"odinger picture and employ the dual-formalism of the map on the state space as we are primarily concerned with the evolution of a quantum state.
+In this sense, $\Phi_t$ acting on the state space $\st_d$ can be written formally in the exponential form as $\Phi_t = e^{t\Lind},$ where